6 min read

 First Try: Regex Overload

-I started with the programmer’s reflex - regex patterns for every case:
+I started with the programmer’s reflex - regex patterns for every single case:

 def load_events(self, csv_file):